SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-lens-cap.md

 There is an eyelet so you may attach a lens cap retention strap.

-Designed by me from scratch to fit the DIana Instant Square camera.
+Designed by me from scratch to fit the Diana Instant Square camera.

 ### Directions for use
 This is a push fit lens cap, simply press into place.